 It all began on Thursday, as usual.
 You people would be proud of me, I actually did the responsible thing and skipped out on snowboarding and went to class.
 Mainly because I had to meet with some professors about my upcoming papers.
 And I needed to figure out my bank issues.
 This turned out to be a much better idea since the weather was pretty bad and the people who ended up going paid the normal price but only got to snowboard for like an hour.
 Also, I got to talk to some of my favorite people from home on the phone.
 Super weird since I rarely talk on the phone here.
 Either way, productive all around.

 This great night was only to be proceeded a wonderful next couple days.
 Beginning with an epic car ride to Nelson.
 It's about a 6 hour drive there... so we rented a car and began our ROAD TRIP!
 I feel like it goes without saying that the ride there was spectacular.
 We were literally riding in between these giant hills.
 It felt like we were in Lord of the Rings or something.
 The landscapes never cease to amaze.
-This ride was no exception.
-Oh, and the most exciting part of the ride, I got to drive on the wrong side of the road!
-Yes, my friends, they let me drive.
-Driving in the States is going to seem mediocre at best when compared to this driving experience.
-It was definitely weird to get used to at first, but it was so cool.
-I felt too legit to quit while driving here.
-And especially driving in the middle of all of this incredible scenery with a great song playing.
-That moment could not have been better.

 The next day we all woke up and checked out the town of Nelson during the day.
 The place was hoppin.
 There was this really great farmer's market going on that we checked out.
-They had some delicious apples and some of the best jam I've ever tasted.
-So after getting acquainted with the town, we got in the car and rode to our destination of Abel Tasman National Park.
-What a ride!
-It was excellent to have some amazing music playing, beautiful scenery all around, and the windows rolled all the way down.
-A time that I'll never forget, for sure.

 Once we got to Abel Tasman,